|

 area of study with a minimum of two semesters of college German are

 The City of Leipzig Bursting with confidence and full of vitality, Leipzig is located in the central eastern part of Germany in the Free-State of Saxony.
-It has a population of 493,000.
+It has a population of over 500,000.
 The University of Leipzig, one of Germany’s pre-eminent seats of learning, was founded in 1409.
-The University is currently celebrating its 600th Anniversary.
 Famous students include Leibniz, Lessing, Klopstock, and Goethe.
-You are invited to become part of the community of 24,000 German and 2000 international students during this summer program of study and travel.
+You are invited to become part of the community of 30,000 German and 4000 international students during this summer program of study and travel.

-More than a decade after Germany’s re-unification, Leipzig has become again a major center of higher education, research, culture, nightlife and shopping as well as a busy venue for trade fairs and conferences.
+Almost two decades after Germany’s re-unification, Leipzig has become a major center of higher education, research, culture, nightlife and shopping as well as a busy venue for trade fairs and conferences.
 The lovely old Renaissance and Baroque buildings, churches, historical trading centers, malls with restaurants and cafes are now fully restored and modernized, providing a stylish paradise for students, shoppers, and sightseers.
 High-class entertainment is assured – attractions for arts-lovers include the Gewandhaus concert hall, the Opera House, the St. Thomas Choir, cabarets, theaters, jazz cellars, the Drallewatsch pub district, numerous students' pubs and the Moritzbastei, Europe’s biggest students’ club (an underground vault with various bars, cafes, and dance floors).

 Museum